 You want to make sure that you’re fueling your body with lots of nutrients to ensure the best recovery.

 Aromatherapy is the use of plant extracts in the form of essential oils to promote one’s health and wellbeing.

-Basically, you breathe in or apply essential oils onto the skin and they stimulate physiological responses in your endocrine, nervous, and immune systems.
+It typically involves inhaling or applying essential oils onto the skin, which stimulates physiological responses in your endocrine, nervous, and immune systems.

 Different essential oils will have different effects on the body.
 Benefits include improved heart rate, circulation, perception of pain, bone health, digestion, mental state, and reduced inflammation.

-Essentially, it stimulates the nervous system to increase inflammatory responses throughout the body and release neurotransmitters that relieve pain and boost mood.
+It stimulates the nervous system to increase inflammatory responses throughout the body and release neurotransmitters that help relieve pain and boost mood.